 - Cut rhizomes as they pop up over the barrier.
 In time you’ll see rhizomes popping up at the edge.
 You could let these grow up into bamboo shoots.
 As the shoots on the edge age and get thicker they will damage the barrier.
 It’s best to cut these rhizomes as they pop up.
 Doing so will lead to a longer barrier life.

 Can I Be Sued If My Bamboo Damages My Neighbor’s Concrete Or Foundations?

-One lawsuit in 2017 led to judgements from both sides in the amount of $11,000.
+One lawsuit in 2017 led to judgments from both sides for $11,000.
 These were later thrown out in appeals when the court found the encroachment wasn’t intentional.

-Another case from 2010 in Connecticut ended in a similar fashion.
-A lot of time and money was spent on both the defendant and plaintiff’s sides only to have the judge determine the bamboo invasion wasn’t intentional.
+Another case from 2010 in Connecticut ended similarly.
+A lot of time and money was spent on both the defendant’s and plaintiff’s sides only to have the judge determine the bamboo invasion wasn’t intentional.

 Save yourself the worry.
-Put down barrier and keep on good terms with your neighbor.
+Put down barriers and keep on good terms with your neighbor.

 Hi, I’m John Stephens, chief editor and writer for Totalgardener.com.
 I’ve been gardening and raising animals for over 15 years starting with a small backyard plot in Northern Virginia where I grew corn, potatoes, squash, and using a high mulch technique called the Ruth Stout Method.
 I also raised ducks and small mammals for meat and eggs in a movable pen similar to the ones used by Joel Salatin.
 I later moved to Colorado where I experimented with growing greens using aquaponics inside.
 I eventually added a microgreens setup and home sprouting operation.
 I’m excited to share everything I’ve learned plus more from the other local gardening and animal raising experts I know.